mattstratton/conducky/testing-plan.md

 - [ ] Confirm that all RBAC rules are covered (for all roles, not just superadmin)

+- [ ] Expand backend mock and tests to include users with roles: admin (not superadmin), responder, and reporter, to ensure RBAC and role-based logic are covered (future improvement)

 ---

 ## Frontend (Next.js/React)